Former State Department aide arrested in connection with Capitol riot

 The State Department did not immediately respond to a request for comment.

+The court documents say that Klein faces six counts, including violent entry and disorderly conduct on Capitol grounds; and obstruction of Congress; and those that deal with assaulting or impeding police.

+Klein was identified after the FBI got two tips from the public after the law enforcement agency had posted photos in the wake of the Capitol riot, according to the documents.

-Cecilia L. Klein said that her 42-year-old son told her after the Jan.
-6 assault on the Capitol that he was at the Mall but he did not go onto the Capitol grounds.
+Cecilia L. Klein said that her 42-year-old son told her that he was at the Mall on Jan.
+6 but that he did not go onto the Capitol grounds.

 "I asked him — he said 'I was on the Mall.'
 I said, 'did you go on the Capitol grounds?'
 He said 'no I did not, I was on the Mall,'" Cecilia Klein said by phone Thursday night.